pavel-odintsov/fastnetmon/docs/PACKAGES_INSTALL.md

 Dear Debian and Ubuntu user, please do not panic if you got error from dpkg command about missing deps!
 It's OK!
 It will be fixed by second call of apt-get install -f.

+#### Initial configuration

+It's REQUIRED to add all of your networks in CIDR notation (11.22.33.0/24) to the file /etc/networks_list in the form of one prefix per line.
+After this you could run /opt/fastnetmon/fastnetmon_client and check output.

 #### Ubuntu LTS 12.04

 ```bash